 Learmonth, G., Benwell, CSY., Märker, G., Dascalu, D., Checketts, M., Santosh, C., … & Harvey, M. (2020).
 Non-invasive brain stimulation in Stroke patients (NIBS): A prospective randomized open blinded end-point (PROBE) feasibility trial using transcranial direct current stimulation (tDCS) in post-stroke hemispatial neglect.
 Neuropsychological Rehabilitation.

-Benwell CSY., Davila-Perez P., Fried PJ., Jones RN., Travison TG., Santarnecchi E., Pascual-Leone A., & Shafi, M. (in press).
+Benwell CSY., Davila-Perez P., Fried PJ., Jones RN., Travison TG., Santarnecchi E., Pascual-Leone A., & Shafi, M. (2020).
 EEG spectral power abnormalities and their relationship with cognitive dysfunction in patients with Alzheimer’s disease and Type 2 Diabetes.
 Neurobiology of Aging.